 What if you could graduate with a job offer already in hand?
 What if that job paid you 15 per cent more than most other new engineering graduates?

-That’s just the start of what you can expect from U of T Engineering’s Professional Experience Year Co-op Program (PEY Co-op), the largest optional paid internship program of its kind in Canada.
+That’s just the start of what you can expect from U of T Engineering’s Professional Experience Year Co-op (PEY Co-op) program, the largest optional paid work experience program of its kind in Canada.

 Through your optional PEY Co-op, you can:

 - Earn a competitive salary (average: more than $50,000 per year)

 - Work anywhere in the world, from Seoul to San Francisco

 - Gain valuable experience, contacts and networking opportunities before you finish your degree

 “For me there was no waiting period; from the first day I was in the thick of it.” — Adam Di Biasi, Mechanical Engineering student who spent his PEY Co-op at Tesla in California

 Tailor-made for you